dugannaz/Holography/README.md

 Generation of z-map and infocus image using a stack of reconstructed images at various distances.

-Using JNI to access fftw and tiff libraries.
+Using JNI to access fftw and tiff libraries (only works with tiff images).

 See .classpath file to see necessary external java libraries.
 (ImageJ for plotting images and JZY3D for 3D plots)